adhilahmd/ELT-Data-Pipeline-with-GCP-And-Airflow/README.md

 4. create view for each country-specific table with selected columns and filter
 ![Alt text](airflow/Airflow_2.png)
 # Airflow python script
- Includes sql query for views to get the data of each country which doesnt has vaccination for disease: https://github.com/adhilahmd/ELT-Data-Pipeline-with-GCP-And-Airflow/blob/main/ELT_code.py
+ Includes sql query for views to get the data of each country which doesnt have vaccination for disease: https://github.com/adhilahmd/ELT-Data-Pipeline-with-GCP-And-Airflow/blob/main/ELT_code.py
 # Transform Tables
 Transform data into country-specific tables. load data to Transform_dataset in Bigquery